Language

 Fix: Refresh the page.
 If the QA PDF is still missing after a few minutes, contact hello@snapintel.io.

-Excel import into Smartcat TM fails
+Excel import into a CAT TM fails

 FAQ